Indexed Grothendieck construction: Indexed Grothendieck construction

 had many applications in geometry and logic.
 It is the archetypal case of the fundamental theorem of elementary topos theory, as it shows that every slice of a Grothendieck topos is a Grothendieck topos.

 We can interpret our main theorem as a $2$-dimensional generalization of this.
-Indeed it is understood that, in dimension $2$, the correct analogue of the slice is an (op)fibrational slice.
+Indeed, the concept of (op)fibrational slice has recently been proposed as the correct upgrade of slices to dimension 2.
+This idea appears in Ahrens, North and van der Weide's~\cite{ahrensnorthvanderweide_bicategoricaltypetheory}, where it is attributed to Shulman.
 Our equivalence

-says that every opfibrational slice of a Grothendieck $2$-topos is again a Grothendieck $2$-topos. \end{rem}
+says that every opfibrational slice of a Grothendieck $2$-topos is again a Grothendieck $2$-topos.
+Notice that a morphism in a 2-category $\St[J]{\A}$ of stacks is a discrete opfibration if and only if its underlying morphism in $\m{\A\op}{\Cat}$ is so (see the second author's~\cite{mesiti_twoclassifiersdensegenstacks}). \end{rem}

 We can now explore some variations on the indexed Grothendieck construction.

 \begin{rem} We can change $\A$ to $\A\op$ and get the $2$-category $\m{\A\op}{\CAT}$ of $2$-presheaves.
 Then $F\:\A\op\to \CAT$.
 Be careful that, for opfibrations in $\m{\A\op}{\CAT}$, we still need to apply the Grothendieck construction to $F$ as if we did not know that the domain of $F$ is an opposite category.
 We write $\Grothop{F}$ for this Grothendieck construction on $F$, to emphasize that it is not the most natural one for a $2$-functor $\A\op\to \CAT$.
 We obtain